Cistercians: Charter of Charity

 The outlines of the Cistercian reform were adumbrated by Alberic, but it received its final form in the Carta caritatis (Charter of Charity), which was the defining guide on how the reform was to be lived.
 This document governed the relations between the various houses of the Cistercian order, and exercised a great influence also upon the future course of western monachism.
 From one point of view, it may be regarded as a compromise between the primitive Benedictine system, in which each abbey was autonomous and isolated, and the centralization of Cluny.

 The Cistercians maintained the independence of individual houses: each abbey had its own abbot, elected by its own monks, and its own property and finances administered without outside interference.
 On the other hand, all the abbeys were subjected to the General Chapter, the constitutional body which exercised vigilance over the order.
 Made up of all the abbots, the General Chapter met annually in mid-September at Cîteaux.
 Attendance was compulsory, with the abbot of Cîteaux presiding.
 He was to enforce conformity to Cîteaux in all details of monastic observance, liturgy, and customs.
 Cîteaux was always to be the model to which all the other houses had to conform.

 Cistercian nuns

 Prioress of Rieunette priory in France.

 The first community of Cistercian nuns, Tart, was founded 1125 in the Diocese of Langres.
 Their number rose so quickly in the course of the next century that the historian and cardinal Jacques de Vitry wrote: "Cistercian nunneries multiplied like stars in the sky."
 At their most populous point, there may have been over 900 women's monasteries, but not all were officially integrated into the order.
-One of the best known of Cistercian women's communities was the Abbey of Port-Royal, associated with the Jansenist controversy.
-In Spain and France, a number of Cistercian abbesses had extraordinary privileges.
+One of the best-known Cistercian women's communities was the Abbey of Port-Royal, associated with the Jansenist controversy.
+In Spain and France, a number of Cistercian abbesses had extraordinary privileges and authority over priests.